Legal representation of unaccompanied children

 The Reception Decree, as amended by L 47/2017, provides that affective and psychological assistance is guaranteed to children in every state of the procedure, through the presence of suitable persons indicated by the child and authorised by the relevant authorities.[2]
 It also guarantees that the unaccompanied child has the right to participate, through a legal representative, in all judicial and administrative proceedings concerning him or her and to be heard on the merits of his or her case.
 To this end, the law also guarantees the presence of a cultural mediator.[3]

-The individuals working with children shall be properly skilled or shall in any case receive a specific training.
+The individuals working with children shall possess specific skills or shall in any case receive a specific training.
 They also have the duty to respect the privacy rights in relation to the personal information and data of the minors.[4]

-The Reception Decree provides that the unaccompanied child can make an asylum application in person or through his or her legal guardian on the basis of the evaluation of the situation of the child concerned.[5]
+The Reception Decree provides that the unaccompanied child can make an asylum application in person or through their legal guardian on the basis of the evaluation of the situation of the child concerned.[5]

 Timing of appointment